 Cats are more sensitive to medications that require metabolism by the liver because they lack an enzyme that is present in other species.
 Therefore, cats may not tolerate some medications or treatments that dogs or other animals will.

-Acetaminophen (Tylenol)—Ingestion causes destruction of red blood cells, respiratory distress, facial edema, liver failure and is often fatal.
+Acetaminophen (Tylenol)—Ingestion destroys red blood cells, respiratory distress, facial edema, liver failure, and is often fatal.
 This medication is metabolized by the liver and is specifically toxic to cats.

 Cleaners/Detergents—Cats are typically exposed to cleaners either through direct ingestion or indirectly by grooming the substance from their fur.
-Clinical signs include: drooling, vomiting, difficulty breathing.
+Clinical signs include drooling, vomiting, and difficulty breathing.

 Antifreeze—Contains ethylene glycol.
 Ingestion will cause acute, often irreversible, kidney failure and death.